Season 1, Episode 32

 You can follow Andrew's journey on Instagram @Andrew.adventuring

 Want to build your risk resiliency?
-Consider a coach to help you get unstuck, out of your head, and taking action.
+Consider a coach to help you get unstuck, out of your head, and take action.
 See ...

 I am a big fan of recapping time to see patterns; remembering how much happened, and to reflect on the phases we go through and evolve from.
 We’re often reminded of amazing things that happened and that so much more was accomplished, happened, overcome, lost or created than we originally thought.